gamejolt/doc-help/src/dev-media-images/index.md

 ## What are the image requirements and guidelines?

-- The image format can be PNG, JPG, or GIF.
+- The image format can be PNG or JPG.
 PNGs will result in the highest quality.
 - Your original image should be as large as possible.
 - The maximum width and height dimensions are 5120x5120px.
 - The maximum file size is 10MB.
 If your file is larger, try compressing and/or optimizing the image.